 Our non-executive officers and other employees earn restricted share unit awards under a long-term incentive plan for non-executive officers and staff based upon various percentages of their salaries and annual performance calculations.
-The restricted share unit awards vest ratably over three years from December 15 preceding the grant date based upon continued employment.
+The restricted share unit awards vest ratably over three years beginning on the December 15 following the grant date based upon continued employment.
 We recognize compensation expense for these awards according to a graded vesting schedule over the three-year requisite service period.